OmkarKirpan/pptxTrans/audit-service/memory-bank/progress.md

 - Audit service is running and accessible at http://localhost:4006
 - Frontend audit-test page can successfully create and view test events
-- API documentation is available at http://localhost:4006/docs/index.html
+- API documentation is available at http://localhost:4006/docs/index.html with redirects from /docs/ and /docs
 - Test sessions work without database dependency
 - Code quality checks are passing
+- "No Go files in directory" error fixed

 ## Completed Features